The Dozer: Everything You Need To Know

 In the United States, OSHA – Occupational Safety and Health Administration – does not provide certifications for heavy equipment operation but does require an employer to provide training and instruction.
 Any employee tasked with the operation of heavy equipment must receive training in:

 - Avoidance of unsafe conditions

-OSHA mandates that only those employees that have had proper training may operate equipment.
+OSHA mandates that only employees with proper training from their company may operate the equipment.